Rural Kansas a tourist lure for offbeat travelers

 Perhaps the most-traveled members of the club are Charles and Ina Kay Zimmerman, who have visited all 627 incorporated cities in Kansas and 923 former towns -- or what's left of them.
 That took 13 years.

-Kansas is about 400 miles east to west and 210 miles north to south.
+Kansas is about 400 miles east to west and 210 miles north to south, stretching from Kansas City on the east to vast emptiness on the west.

 "We love to see the people, the little grocery stores and cafes," Ina Kay Zimmerman said.
 "People in these towns are trying to survive and to lead a rich life.
 They have such courage."